 Use Conjunctions to Improve Flow

-Conjunctions can be a writer's best friend when it comes to improving the flow of their prose.
+If you're not using conjunctions, writing can sound repetitive.
 By connecting ideas, phrases, and clauses, conjunctions can help your writing sound more natural and less disjointed.

 While conjunctions are essential, it's crucial to avoid overusing them, as this can make your sentences long and confusing.
 It's better to keep your sentences simple and clear.